curityio/chatgpt-example-app/DEVELOPMENT.md

 npm run watch
 ```

-Consder running the widget in a development MCP host that can render widget apps, such as [MCPJam](https://github.com/MCPJam/inspector).\
+Consider running the widget in a development MCP host that can render widget apps, such as [MCPJam](https://github.com/MCPJam/inspector).\
 Configure the MCP server ngrok URL, run an OAuth flow and then interact with the MCP host and widget app.

 ## Develop the MCP Server